I’m delighted to have teamed up with a couple of friends in the field to offer Final Flingers a secure alternative for their onward journey.

 My shift of focus was brought on by the heightened experience I’ve had of life and liberty, agency and choice with the ever-present inevitable – death – hanging like a heavy rain cloud for past couple months.

-Rather than focussing my efforts on a web community to promote engagement and planning, I want to be spend more time in another role I have – as a Humanist Celebrant.
+Rather than focussing my efforts on a web community to promote engagement and planning, I want to be spend more time in another role I have – as a Humanist Celebrant with the charity I founded, A Quiet Revolution.
 I get such immediate feedback from being able to support people hands-on and face-to-face.
 I won’t be trying to change the world this time.
 Just the bit around me.

-Please sign up here if you want to keep in touch.
+Please email me if you want to keep in touch.
 I’d love to keep connected.